fatedier/frp/README.md

 sshTunnelGateway.bindPort = 2200
 ```

-When running ./frps -c frps.toml, a private key file named .autogen_ssh_key will be automatically created in the current working directory.
+When running `./frps -c frps.toml`, a private key file named `.autogen_ssh_key` will be automatically created in the current working directory.
 This generated private key file will be used by the SSH server in frps.

 Executing the command